 Date Received Date Closed Summary Actions Taken Findings 1/21/2020 01/24/2020 Route 72 does not connect well with other routes following service change.
 Comments shared with Planning.
-Email acknowledgement sent.
-Cleared 3/3/2020 04/01/2020 Crowded trains are uncomfortable and hot in the summer, wet during rainy times, and often there is a shortage of seats Comments shared with Light Rail Division.
-Response letter sent (with explanation about crowded trains).
-Cleared 7/6/2021 08/09/2021 Customer asked Operator about route number change.
-Customer stated that the Operator's response was incomplete.
-Reviewed video.
-Operator could have provided a clearer answer.
-Cleared 11/02/2021 11/17/2021 Customer boarded bus with transfer that had expired by 15 mins.
-Customer reports that Operator was rude and that customer needed to pay.
-Customer paid and sat down.
-Subsequently a Caucasian customer boarded with a transfer and Operator said ticket expired two days ago but let other customer board.
-Operations staff spoke to Operator to make sure Operator follows fare policy and procedures.
-Cleared 08/25/2022 09/16/2022 Caller stated Caucasian passengers on SacRT GO paratransit are dropped off before her causing her to be late to appointments.
-Customer requested Title VI complaint form be emailed to her.
-Emailed complaint form to customer.
-No further contact from customer and no claim form received.
-SacRT GO paratransit pick-ups/drop-offs are scheduled by a computer routing algorithm.
+Acknowledgement email sent.
+Cleared 3/3/2020 04/01/2020 Crowded trains are uncomfortable and hot in the summer, wet during rainy times, and often there is a shortage of seats Comments shared with Light Rail Division, and detailed response letter sent.
+Cleared 7/6/2021 08/09/2021 Patron asked Operator about route number change.
+Patron stated that the Operator's response was incomplete.
+Comments shared with Operations Division, and video was reviewed.
+Cleared 11/02/2021 11/17/2021 Patron boarded bus with transfer that had expired by 15 mins.
+Patron reports that Operator was rude and that patron needed to pay.
+Patron paid and sat down.
+Subsequently a Caucasian patron boarded with a transfer and Operator said ticket expired two days ago but let other patron board.
+Comments shared with Operations Division.
+Transportation Supervisor met and conferred withOperator to ensure that fare policies and procedures are followed.
+Cleared 08/25/2022 09/16/2022 Patron stated Caucasian passengers on SacRT GO paratransit are dropped off before her causing her to be late to appointments.
+Patron requested Title VI complaint form be emailed to her.
+Complaint form emailed to patron.
+Completed/signed form was not returned for processing.
 Cleared 11/08/2022 11/13/2022 Complaint that SmaRT Ride service areas/zones exclude poor areas such as parts of North Sacramento and Oak Park.
 Requests expanded coverage.
-Sent response letter.
-SmaRT Ride is a pilot program for areas with no or limited fixed routes and includes several disadvantaged communities.
-Cannot be expanded in the nearterm because grant funding will expire soon.
+Response letter mailed to patron, explaining program operations, coverage areas including several disadvantaged communities, and no plans for expansion due to funding constraints.
 Cleared